Ottoman Greeks: Lasting identity

-The Greeks were a self-conscious group within the larger Christian Orthodox religious community established by the Ottoman Empire.
+Under the Ottoman Empire, the Greeks were a self-conscious group within the larger Christian Orthodox religious community.
 They distinguished themselves from their Orthodox co-religionists by retaining their Greek culture, customs, language, and tradition of education.
 Throughout the post-Byzantine and Ottoman periods, Greeks, as members of the Ecumenical Patriarchate of Constantinople, declared themselves as Graikoi (Greek: Γραικοί, "Greeks") and Romaioi or Romioi (Greek: Ρωμαίοι/Ρωμηιοί, "Romans").

+With the transition from the end of the Ottoman Empire to the creation of the Turkish nation-state, the Rum community has maintained its Greek identity and culture.
+The community continues to assert its rich history in Istanbul, as the Greek Orthodox community has resided in Istanbul since well before 330 AD.
+When compared to 19th century population estimates, with as high as 236,000 Rum residents in Istanbul, modern-day estimates appear much lower.
+Current estimates of the Rum community in Istanbul are around 2,000 people.
+However, the Rum community continues to celebrate its rich history.
+The Greek Orthodox Church remains an important pillar of the community and the Church's Ecumenical Patriarch resides in Istanbul.
+Rum authors like Nektaria Anastasiadou demonstrate how the Rum community is resilient and has retained its vibrant culture.